VibeNL/GhostfolioSidekick/README.md

 It can also correct & remove transactions in case they have changed (for example a different exchange rate) or the source file was deleted.

 Additionally, for self-hosted instances, it can maintain symbols automatically.
+ - Set trackinsight property of symbols
+ - Create manual symbols
+ - Delete symbols that are no longer used

 ( more to come?
 Help is always welcome! )